aardvark-platform/aardvark-concepts/README.md

 ## Quickstart for using aardvark platform libraries

 We provide a [template repository](https://github.com/aardvark-platform/template).
 It provides a script which creates a repository with ready to go aardvark dependencies.
 The setup can be seen [here](https://www.youtube.com/watch?v=OEvQH0Yy1iM).

-The setup however is pretty standard.
+## Using aardvark libraries in your project

+We use a standard deployment mechanism via nuget packages maintained by the aardvark open source community.
 The open source aardvark libraries can be [queried on nuget](https://www.nuget.org/packages?q=aardvark).
 Of course you can use nuget or visual studio to download the packages, though we recommend using [paket](https://fsprojects.github.io/Paket/).